bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: IoT
         text: >
-          SaaS & wireless sensors to know when concrete is cured and work can continue, saving construction teams weeks waiting for physical core samples to get tested at remote labs.
-Adopted by scores of the world's largest general contractors.
+          SaaS platform combined with wireless sensors that monitor concrete curing in real-time, allowing construction teams to resume work without waiting weeks for physical core samples to be tested in remote labs.
+They were adopted by many of the world's leading general contractors.

           Acquired by HILTI.